getsentry/sentry-docs/src/collections/_documentation/platforms/python/index.md

 $ pip install --upgrade sentry-sdk
 ```

 The SDK provides support for Python 2.7 and 3.4 or later.
+[Integrations](#integrations) with specific frameworks (particularly asynchronous ones) may impose additional requirements though.

 {% include components/alert.html
   title="Upgrading the SDK and want to understand what's new?"